moq-wg/moq-transport/draft-lcurley-warp.md

 * `frame_rate`
 An optional decimal frame rate.

 Note that none of information is required to decode the media bitstream; that information is contained in init segments.
 A decoder MAY choose to display media before receiving the cooresponding `TRACK` message.

 ## PLAY
-The `PLAY` message is sent by the receiver to indicate which tracks it wishes to receive.
+The `PLAY` message is sent by the receiver to indicate that it wishes to receive a track.
 This is a hint; the sender SHOULD try to respect the request but it MAY transmit any tracks that it wants.

+* `play_id`.
+A identifier for the PLAY message.
+The next PLAY message with the same `play_id` will override this message.
+Messages with the same `play_id` SHOULD be sent over the same stream to preserve ordering.

 * `track_ids`.
-An optional list of track identifiers.
+A list of track identifiers in order of precidence.

-* `group_ids`.
-An optional list of group identifiers.
-The sender SHOULD transmit at least one track within each group and it SHOULD be the track with the highest sustainable `max_bitrate`, which can change.

-* `timestamp`.
-An optional timestamp indicating when this should take effect.
-A negative value is relative to the maximum timestamp known by the sender.
-The sender SHOULD transmit any segments newer than the timestamp, and MAY transmit any segments older than the timestamp.
-If the provided timestamp is in the future, the sender SHOULD follow prior `PLAY` messages until then.
+If the list is not empty, the sender SHOULD transmit at least one of the tracks based on availability and network conditions.

-The receiver MAY perform receiver-side ABR by requesting one `track_id` in each group according to network conditions.
-However, the sender has direct access to the congestion controller, so the receiver SHOULD request `group_ids` to perform sender-side ABR instead.

-The sender MAY transmit default track(s) prior to the first `PLAY` message to avoid a round-trip on connect.
+Before the receipt of the first `PLAY` message, the sender MAY choose default tracks to transmit.
+This both avoids a round-trip of startup latency and starts warming the connection.
+Upon the receipt of the first `PLAY` message, the sender SHOULD stop transmitting these default tracks.

 ## GOAWAY